kinguinltdhk/Kinguin-eCommerce-API/features/Webhooks.md

 ## Order status changed webhook

-The webhook is triggered when order status was changed.
+The webhook is triggered when an order status was changed.

 ### Example payload